Uganda Health Care Now On Your Phone: Allafrica.com

 Uganda health care now on your phone today, it’s possible for somebody to use their mobile phone to shop online, send money to a colleague or get directions to a new restaurant.

-According to a report by the Business Monitor International, mobile phone penetration in Uganda will exceed 90 per cent of the population, by the end of this year.
+According to a report by Business Monitor International, mobile phone penetration in Uganda will exceed 90 percent of the population, by the end of this year.

-He hopes the call centre will help reduce child mortality and the patient-doctor ratio by bringing health facilities and workers nearer to Ugandans.
+He hopes the call center will help reduce child mortality and the patient-doctor ratio by bringing health facilities and workers nearer to Ugandans.

-Dr. Musinguzi said the health call centre model worked well in places such as Europe and even next door, in Kenya and he was confident that it would succeed in Uganda.
+Dr. Musinguzi said the health call center model worked well in places such as Europe and even next door, in Kenya and he was confident that it would succeed in Uganda.